cvpr2023-tutorial-diffusion-models/papers/README.md

 # Papers in the CVPR 2023 Diffusion Model Tutorial

 This repository contains a list of papers to include in the CVPR 2023 tutorial ["Denoising Diffusion Models:
-A Generative Learning Big Bang"](https://cvpr2023-tutorial-diffusion-models.github.io/), by Jiaming, Chenlin, and Arash.
+A Generative Learning Big Bang"](https://cvpr2023-tutorial-diffusion-models.github.io/), by Jiaming Song, Chenlin Meng, and Arash Vahdat.

 As the number of papers are growing quite rapidly, it is impossible to list or even carefully read every paper in this field.
 Therefore, we take an "RLHF" approach to our tutorial and welcome any community feedback, to ensure we don't miss interesting / important works by accident (could be yours, could be others').